-For the Reorganization, pro forma per share data is computed based on 80,250,000 (includes 1,605,000 shares and 1,250,000 shares of Common Stock reserved for distributor options and employee stock bonus awards, respectively) shares of Common Stock outstanding and Common Stock equivalents after giving effect to the Reorganization and an option granted to an executive officer of the Company to purchase 267,500 shares of Common Stock (14,500 of which will be issued upon partial exercise of such options following the Reorganization and prior to the Offerings and sold in connection with the Offerings).
-For the Offerings, shares of Common Stock outstanding and Common Stock equivalents are increased by the sale of 4,750,000 shares of Common Stock at an offering price of \$23 per share and by the award of 109,000 shares of Common Stock to employees of the Company.
+For the Reorganization, pro forma per share data is computed based on 80,250,000 shares of Common Stock outstanding and Common Stock equivalents after giving effect to the Reorganization and an option granted to an executive officer of the Company to purchase 267,500 shares of Common Stock.
+For the Offerings, shares of Common Stock outstanding and Common Stock equivalents are increased by the sale of 4,750,000 shares of Common Stock assuming an offering price of \$21 per share and by the award of 109,000 shares of Common Stock to employees of the Company.
 Supplemental income per share, calculated as if \$25.0 million of the proceeds from the Offerings were used to pay down a note payable, had a dilutive effect of less than 2%, and therefore, is not presented.